Pokepasaj/docusaurus/docs/api/config/fromJson.md

 </Tabs>

 :::tip Use case
-Using .fromJson() is useful when you have JSON-based configurations and need to transform them dynamically while maintaining JSON format.
+Using fromJson is useful when you have JSON-based configurations and need to transform them dynamically while maintaining JSON format.
 :::